robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 `import uftpd`

-The service will the immediately started at port 21.
+The service will immediately be started at port 21 in silent nmode.
 You may stop the service then with:

 `utfpd.stop()`